BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

             # Example: ESLint

 # Props
-    # It is short form for properties and can be passed data from one component to another just like a function parameter.
+    # In React, props (short for "properties") are a mechanism for passing data from a parent component to a child component.
-    # Props allow us to make your React components dynamic and reusable by passing values or functions as arguments.
+    # They allow us to make components dynamic and reusable by providing them with different values based on where they are used.
     # It might remind us of HTML attributes, but with props we can pass any JavaScript value through them, including objects, arrays, functions, and even JSX!
     # How the argument is passed?
         # <functionName argName={value}/> in the App.js file